pengzell/mamo/_posts/2025-10-10-upcoming-events.md

 excerpt: "PI Per Engzell to present research in Paris and Florence."
 ---

-In two upcoming events, MaMo PI Per Engzell will present his work related to the MaMo project.
+In two upcoming events, Per Engzell will present work related to the MaMo project.

 **EAS Prize for Best Article**